• Skip to primary navigation

 Instructions

-• Combine honey and pepper flakes in a microwave-safe bowl or measuring cup.
+• Combine honey and pepper flakes in a microwave-safe bowl or glass measuring cup.

 • Microwave at HIGH for 30 seconds or just until the honey is warm and thins out.
-Let stand 15 minutes.
+Let stand 15 to 20 minutes.

-• Strain the chile pepper flakes through a fine metal sieve or strainer.
-Store in an air tight container.
+• Strain the chile pepper flakes through a fine metal sieve or mesh strainer.
+Store in an air tight container at room temperature about 2 months.
 See note for storing infused honey with fresh ingredients.

 Notes